 - Simplifies a cultivator’s work, well at least the ground is flat.
 If we want more open data, we have to make the lives of the people in charge easier.

 Classical data distribution is pretty simple, generally coming in the form of a catalog of licensed datasets.
 Problems begin when you have a large number of datasets, multiple formats, and even more when you have various organizations sharing their data in the same place.
-I wrote about those portals a few time ago.
 It looks like a lake on top of a mountain or of a volcano.
 It’s a real passion for a lot of people: the trek is enjoyable, and what one sees at the top can be really interesting.
 But still, reaching the top might be inaccessible for most people.

 Imagine someone who wants to compare his or her city with another one: